Introduction

 • Charts with a colour legend (e.g. stacked bar charts and line charts) have a “toggle” feature.
 By clicking on the item in the chart legend, you can select or deselect the data displayed in the chart.
 The “Compare data on hover” option allows you to view multiple hover overs simultaneously.

 • All charts can be downloaded as .png images.
 For most charts this can be done by using the camera icon at the top right of the chart area.
-Charts without the camera icon, these can be downloaded by right clicking on the chart and selecting the “save image as” option.
+Charts without the camera icon can be downloaded by right clicking on the chart and selecting the “save image as” option.

 • All data presented in this dashboard can be used in accordance with the Open Government Licence.